 But maybe I'm just misinterpreting it.
-If you can think of a better reason Marvel would announce a comic book event — not pertaining to the super popular movies, mind you, just the comics — on THE VIEW
+If you can think of a better reason Marvel would announce a comic book event -- not pertaining to the super popular movies, mind you, just the comics -- on THE VIEW

 Unless this character is really popular, which could happen, male Thor is probably coming back.
 This character will then get her own persona and maybe her own comic.
 Which kinda adds to my aversion to this.

 characters, not like the newly acquired Angela or "THOR, BUT NOW A LADY!".
 I get that the ratio to good male characters to good female characters is off, but why does that mean we have just rehash old favorites instead of making new ones?

 I get it, Marvel can't just debut tons of new titles with untested characters in them.
 However, that's not really how a lot of the mainstays started, is it?
 Create a new, powerful female character in the Thor comic and build her up until she can hold a comic on her own.
 That's how some the most popular characters in Marvel including Black Widow, Wolverine, Hawkeye, Rogue, Ms. Marvel, and more first began.